Boston Aquarial and Zoological Gardens: Whale

-The proprietors added a live beluga whale to the collection in 1861.
+The proprietors added a live beluga whale, collected from the Gulf of St. Lawrence, to the collection in 1861.
 It was the first cetacean ever kept in captivity in the modern world.
 "The present whale, now an active swimming resident of our city, was caught in the St. Lawrence River, Upper Canada, between the Orelle and DuLoup rivers.
 His capture was secured by weirs, a sort of trap made of wooden stakes, inclosing an area of several miles of water, but so shaped as to concenter to a point where big fish are nabbed. ...
 Having been secured he was placed in a huge box for transportation.
 Before this was accomplished however, the whale gave its captors very much trouble by his powerful flappings, jumpings &c. &c., having floundered some Frenchmen several times, much to their peril and inconvenience.
 The box was lined with sea-weed, and was partially covered at the top with slats.
 The precious freight was then carried 7 miles over one of the roughest roads in Canada, and from thence by rail 500 miles to Boston, by special trains. ...
 At each station the monster was well watered, as if he had been a locomotive.
 The aqueous attentions were quite necessary during the journey of 60 hours.
 All along the route the distinguished traveller was the object of great curiosity, and the most animated conversation.
 On being placed in the huge tank at the Aquarial Gardens, the process of which was witnessed by hundreds with the most intense interest, the whale at once swam in the most lively and graceful manner!"